tyler-meier/Simulation/README.md

 Data files needed: There is no files necessary, but the data folder holds some sample files to run.
 It also hold two random files (segregation and percolation random) to show that our simulation can create a random grid.
-We also included a Segration file with invalid states and no rows/column values to show our error catching.
+We also included a Segregation file with invalid states and no rows/column values to show our error catching.
 We used default values to make sure our files do not crash.

 Features implemented: